Bloc/portfolio-iro/_posts/2016-11-03-WorldofBloc.md

 From there the magic happens.
 The page has structure, form, style, and an use.
 Content!!
 This process is the creative component that has drawn me to developing code.
 I got a true sense of creating sometime.

-With that being said, this project is a starting.
+With that being said, this project is a starting point.
 Depending on the needs from users, email notifications could be added.
 One could spin the calendar off to scheduling department daily tasks.
 It could be intergraded this other softwares.
 Literally, it can go anywhere one’s imagination could go.